runpod/docs/docs/tutorials/pods/fine-tune-llm-axolotl.md

 1. Login to [RunPod](https://www.runpod.io/console/console/home) and deploy your Pod.
     1. Select **Deploy**.
     2. Select a GPU instance.
-    3. Specify the `winglian/axolotl-cloud:main-latest` as your Template image.
+    3. Specify the `winglian/axolotl-cloud:main-latest` image as your Template image.
     4. Select your GPU count.
     5. Select **Deploy**.